In a crisis, calls to do something, quickly, can be hard to resist. Politicians must still try.

 The first is the least controversial.
 The second may require rule changes, since the ESM was designed to deal with debt, not health, crises.

 The third is sensitive.
 It are eurobonds under a new name.
 Hawkish states are wary of sharing debt obligations with countries like Italy and Spain.
-They are willing to help pay for the corona crisis, especially since the southern states have been the hardest hit by the pandemic.
-But mutualizing debt is a longer-term proposition.
+They are willing to help pay for the corona crisis, especially since the southern states have been hit the hardest by the pandemic.
+But pooling debts is a longer-term proposition.

 Like Republicans, who insisted on language clarifying stimulus money couldn’t be used to fund abortions, Democrats have been arguing for their own priorities: